Mobile Icon

 INTRODUCTION

 This statement has been produced in compliance with the requirements of section 54(1) of the Modern Slavery Act 2015.
 It sets out our stance on tackling modern slavery and reducing the risk of modern slavery and human trafficking in our business and extended supply chain.
-This report is submitted by WeWork International Limited on behalf of itself and all of its subsidiaries with operations in the UK (together “WeWork”).
-It also references the operations and policies of WeWork Companies LLC and its affiliates - the parent company of WeWork International Limited - which are designed to mitigate the risk of modern slavery in our global business.
+This report is submitted by WeWork International Limited on behalf of itself and all of its subsidiaries with operations in the UK listed in Schedule A (together “WeWork”).
+It also references the operations and policies of WeWork Inc. and its affiliates - the ultimate parent company of WeWork International Limited - which are designed to mitigate the risk of modern slavery in our global business.

-This statement relates to the financial year ended 31 December 2021 along with updates on commitments made for the financial year ended 31 December 2022.
+This statement relates to the financial year ended 31 December 2023.

 Reflecting this, the following statement sets out: